cp-algorithms/cp-algorithms/src/dynamic_programming/knapsack.md

 ### Explaination

-The trivial approach is, for the first $i$ items, enumerate how many each item is to be taken.
+The trivial approach is, for the first $i$ items, enumerate how many times each item is to be taken.
 The time complexity of this is $O(n^2W)$.

 This yields the following transition equation: